We accept Apple Pay Google Pay Quick and secure payment options.

 8. focusing on summarizing a research paper rather than explaining its contents;

-9. reviewing a research paper for incorrect information;
+9. reviewing a complete document for incorrect information;

 10. proofreading, revising, and editing an executive summary to eliminate all mistakes.